DanteA-tech/GLADV2/_posts/plans/2023-11-15-cptwarmup.md

 ## Goal
 Integrate Binary and SASS into a practice project to prepare for our passion projct.
 ## Elements
+Binary - convert RGB color codes to binary
+Color Code - convert messages into binary which will be converted into color.
+Logic Gates- interactive place where buttons are pressed to show what gates do based on true/false values if a light turns off and on
+Math In Binary-  Binary/Decimal calculator that shows the steps between conversion including left/right shifts if specified

 1. Convert RGB Color Codes to Binary:
 HTML Structure: Similar to the previous plan.
 SASS Integration: